-Each parent’s reserved right to consent to a child’s mental health treatment, with no prior obligation to confer with the other parent, invites confusion and disputes, and challenges parents, courts, and collaborative practitioners to find workable solutions to forestall later costly modification or enforcement actions.
+Each parent’s reserved right to consent to a child’s mental health treatment, with no prior obligation to confer with the other parent, invites confusion and disputes and presents practical challenges.
+Parents, courts, and collaborative practitioners may explore workable solutions that will forestall later costly modification or enforcement actions.

 How did this change in Florida parenting plan law come about?
-Legislative history provides a rationale for the amended language intended to help parents sharing responsibility for decision making after divorce or separation.
+The Florida Legislature intended the amended language would help parents sharing responsibility for decision making after divorce or separation.

 The 2009 North Carolina study asked mental health providers:

 - If a parent brings a minor in for counseling, must the clinician/agency inquire about another parent and that person’s consent for treatment?
 Does this change if payment/insurance is in the name of another adult?

 - Must the clinician/agency secure documentation that verifies custody?
 How frequently should the clinician/agency request documentation?
 What documentation is sufficient?

 - How is informed consent executed with the other parent?

 - What difference does it make if the parents have joint custody or one has sole custody?

 - When both parents have legal custody, one parent consents to treatment, but one refuses (for example, based on cost or disputes about the need for or value of counseling), what are the clinician’s/agency’s responsibilities?